Ding-Group/CellUntangler/README.md

 Install Python 3.10+.

 1. Clone the repository using `!git clone https://github.com/Ding-Group/CellUntangler`.
-2. Install the dependencies found in `requirements.txt` with `pip install -r CellUntangler/requirements.txt` or if the working directory is CellUntangler, `pip install -r requirements.txt.`
+2. Install the dependencies found in `requirements.txt` with `pip install -r CellUntangler/requirements.txt` (or `pip install -r CellUntangler/requirements_specific.txt`) or if the working directory is CellUntangler, `pip install -r requirements.txt` or `pip install -r requirements_specific.txt`.

 ## Structure